wesaustin/wesaustin.github.io/research.md

 3. Municipal Water Quality and Fetal Health (with Mike Pesko)

+4. School Bus Diesel Emissions and Academic Performance: A National Study

-4. Natural Disasters, Mental Health, and Risky Behaviors (with Alberto Chong and Michele Baggio)
+5. Natural Disasters, Mental Health, and Risky Behaviors (with Alberto Chong and Michele Baggio)